 Quite a few months ago I had a post on my facebook page about running out of Bakers Spray.
 Lots of smart and seasoned bakers chimed in, and almost half of them suggested this weird thing called GOOP or Homemade Pan Release.
 I use this on all my bundt cakes, such as my award-winning Cream Cheese Pound Cake and Chocolate Pound Cake.

 To use your ‘goop’, simply grab a pastry brush and spread a generous amount around your cake pan.
 I re-loaded my brush about 3-4 times for one 8 in cake pan.
 One thing that I am conscious of is the sides, I do not go all the way up the sides.
 Try to only put the goop up as high as the batter would be. (about an inch)

-Typically, I do not allow the cakes to cool to room temperature in the pan.
-I try to remove cakes from oven and within fifteen minutes invert them to a cooling rack.
+For the most part, I do not allow the cakes to cool to room temperature in the pan, I try to remove them from oven and then invert them to a cooling rack.
 In my experience, when the cakes were allowed to completely cool to room temperature in the pan they did not release as well.

 Be generous with the goop.